 You can discard the cooking liquid, or use it as stock in this recipe for leftover roast pork in garlic sauce.

-Mix all the ingredients for the glaze together in a small bowl.
+Mix all the ingredients for the glaze in a small bowl.
 Stir well to dissolve the sugar.

 Pour the glaze onto the browned pork and continue to cook and stir until the glaze has thickened and coated the pork.
 This should take about 5 minutes.